Wednesday, December 24, 2025

 Hanoi is crazy and it is one of those cities that belong to the “you either love them or you hate them” category .
 As soon as you arrive in Hanoi you confront its impossible traffic, take a deep breath and say “okay, I have arrived in Southeast Asia.”

-We head out and scooters buzz through the streets, the smell of delicious food fills the air and everywhere you turn there are scooters!
+We head out and scooters buzz through the streets, and everywhere you turn there are scooters!

-We headed out with no purpose and found ourselves in front of the Opera House.
+We found ourselves in front of the Opera House.

 The Hanoi Opera House, a cultural and architectural gem in the heart of Vietnam’s capital, has a rich history dating back to the early 20th century.